- Books, Literature, and Writing»

 National Novel Writing Month.

-Are you thinking of writing a novel?
+Are you considering the writing of a novel?
 Is the only thing holding you back a little something called procrastination?
 There is a remedy for procrastination.The Remedy is

 NaNoWriMo.
 National Novel Writing Month

 The theory is ridiculously simple; all you have to do is write a novel in a month.
 If not a novel, at least 50,000 words in the month.
 That amounts to around 1,600 words per day approximately.
 You can write your novel at home, or with other WriMo’s in your area.
 You usually have the choice of morning, afternoon or evening get-togethers.

 The novel idea that NaNoWriMo has is to use the month of November to write a novel.

 This, if you consider it, is the perfect month after March.
 March and November are two non-months.
 Working on the same principle, there are two non-days in each week, Tuesday and Thursday.
 Think about it; what happens on Tuesdays or Thursdays?
 Those are the two days you’ll book hospital or Doctor appointments because you don’t want to take time from the stimulating days.

 Mull it over; what have you got to lose?
 What else were you going to do apart from worry about Christmas?

 I entered as a contestant back in 2009, and actually won.
 I wrote 53,000 words as you can see from my winner shield.
 Why didn’t I do anything else with the half finished novel?
 Well, to be honest I thought it was a load of crap and not worth the effort of finishing.
 I had no sensible idea of what I wanted to write and the 50,000 words were a disjointed collection with little cohesion and a distant goal.